lanre-mark/madeliene-poc/README.md

-# Waybridge frontend coding challenge
+# Quick coding challenge

-Welcome to the Waybridge frontend coding challenge!
+Welcome to the quick coding challenge!
 Please read the following instructions carefully.

 # The Story

-Monique runs a very successful manufacturing business making widgets.
-These widgets are so popular that Monique has a hard time keeping up with demand.
+Madeliene runs a very successful manufacturing business making widgets.
+These widgets are so popular that Madeliene has a hard time keeping up with demand.
-Monique inherited a tool that displays information about her inventory, but she does not find it very helpful.
+Madeliene inherited a tool that displays information about her inventory, but she does not find it very helpful.
 Your job is to build a better tool or improve upon the existing app.
-Monique will use this tool to search through her inventory, find out of stock items, and find items that are low on inventory so she can order replacements.
+Madeliene will use this tool to search through her inventory, find out of stock items, and find items that are low on inventory so she can order replacements.

-# Use cases - Monique should be able to:
+# Use cases - Madeliene should be able to:

 - See all of her inventory
 - Search through her inventory
 - Be notified of items out of stock
 - Be notified of items that are low on stock

-# Evaluation criteria
+# Evaluation

 ## Technology requirements